My Skin Is Not A Flag For Your Cause

 Anything sound familiar?
 I've heard and mulled over these kinds of perspectives over and over and over for half of my life now.

-And although I still have some sympathy for where they come from, I am now strongly opposed to essentialist, victimhood framings of 'the black experience' (e.g. Black Lives Matter) and racialized militancy.
-Through my own experiences/growth, interacting with countless people from a wide variety of backgrounds & vantage points, reading (actual books, essays, & research, not Social Media tabloids) and learning/thinking critically about these issues, I've concluded that racialism (emphasizing race as permeating every aspect of life) itself is extremely toxic and counterproductive to moving away from discrimination toward greater harmony in a globalized, networked world full of people with myriad cultural frameworks, ways of life, and values systems.
+And although I still have some sympathy for where they come from, I am now strongly opposed to essentialist, victimhood framings of 'The Black Experience' (e.g. Black Lives Matter) and racialized militancy.
+Through my own experiences/growth, interacting with countless people from a wide variety of backgrounds & vantage points, reading (actual books, essays, & research, not Social Media tabloids) and learning/thinking critically about these issues, I've concluded that monoracialism (constantly emphasizing a narrow, essentialist conception of race as an all-consuming reality) itself is extremely toxic and counterproductive to moving away from discrimination toward greater harmony in a globalized, networked world full of people with myriad cultural frameworks, ways of life, and values systems.

-Half of my family identifies as 'black' or 'African-American', and they sure as hell don't all agree about what that means, nor are they all walking around wearing BLM shirts and running out into the streets to join 'the Revolution'.
+Half of my family identifies as 'black' or 'African-American', and they sure as hell don't all agree about what that means on a deeper level, nor are they all walking around wearing BLM shirts and running out into the streets to join 'the Revolution'.
 Part of the reason for this is that they are politically heterogeneous.
 Another is that they're too busy living their complicated lives, taking care of their loved ones, and making a living.
 You know, being human?

 “Poverty!
 Violence!
 Incarceration!
 Racism!”
 Yeah, we need to confront these issues, but...

-Who the fuck has time to be scrolling their Social Media™ feeds all day and the capacity to drop their responsibilities at the turn of a dime to adhere to the latest Hashtag Commandment?
+Who the fuck has the capacity to drop their responsibilities at the turn of a dime to adhere to the latest Hashtag Commandment?
 You wanna talk about 'Privilege'?
 How about you wipe your own ass before you start talking about other people's shit.
 And if you're going to step over or trample the countless other priorities and values systems in the world, at least have the decency to acknowledge that they exist rather than instantly shame anyone who doesn't adhere to the pop social justice flavor of the season (to be instantly forgotten when the next trendy hashtag campaign hits).

 You may disagree or be offended by my perspective, and that's okay, but there are complex, difficult conversations that need to be had about these topics beyond the yelling, shaming, and insular self-righteousness.

-I believe that true diversity and democracy must be able to accommodate and engage with unpopular viewpoints.
+I believe that true diversity and democracy must be able to accommodate and engage with a wide variety of viewpoints, however unpopular they may be.
 I see very little of this happening in society today.